kinoute/Hack-Z370-HD3P-i5-8400/README.md

 ## USB Ports

 I created my own kext with Hackintool to map all the USB Ports on the back of the motherboard.
-You can find it in my EFI folder, it's called *USBPorts.kext*. **You don't need _USBInjectAll.kext_ anymore**.
+You can find it in my EFI folder, it's called *USBPorts.kext*. **You don't need _USBInjectAll_ or the patch limit anymore**.

 Both USB 2 and USB 3 ports are working.
 The USB 3.1 port is also working OOTB.
 For USB 3 ports, you can also use USB 2 devices on them, it will work.
 Here are all the ports enabled and working (except USB-C, not tested):